 Prior to registering for the next term's elective courses, students are required to ensure they have read all of the information contained in the BFA Registration/Course Outlines PDF document uploaded and available on the student Portal under the "Academic Forms" section.
 Registration is on a first-come, first-served basis in which students self-register.

 Registration is on a first-come, first-served; based on the order in which students self-register.
 When the maximum amount of students have registered for a course (or if a course results in cancellation), students will need to select an alternate course.

 Students are to refer to the PORTAL for all class registration instructions and timelines.

 Late Registration Fee

-A $50.00 late registration fee will be applied to a student's account when a student has not self-registered their elective classes by the final deadline.
+A $50 late registration fee will be applied to a student's account when a student has not self-registered their elective classes by the final deadline.
 However, students have two Add/Drop periods to self-register when they have missed the initial self-registration period.
-The first timeline is Week 15, final week (refers only to business days Monday – Friday) of the current semester.
-The second timeline is Week 1, the first week (refers only to business days Monday – Friday) of the consecutive semester.
+The first timeline is Week 15, final week (refers only to business days Monday – Friday) of the current term.
+The second timeline is Week 1, the first week (refers only to business days Monday – Friday) of the consecutive term.

-Students are able to view/print their semester’s class schedule online via the "CampusVue Student Portal", their online student portal.
+Students are able to view/print their term's class schedule online via the "CampusVue Student Portal", their online student portal.

-- Every semester, students should be registered for 15.0 credits to complete the 120.0 in eight semesters.
+Every term, students should be registered for 15.0 credits to complete the 120.0 in eight terms.

-- Set an appointment with the Education Dept/Registrar's Office to ensure students are on track and plan for upcoming semesters.
+Set an appointment with the Education Dept/Registrar's Office to ensure students are on track and plan for upcoming terms.

 Bachelor of Arts degree students' prior college coursework will be evaluated for possible transfer credit.
 Students will be required to submit official college transcripts from all schools previously attended.
 Please have all official transcripts mailed directly to AMDA.
 Students with College Board (AP) completed coursework who have earned a score of three (3) or above will have their AP coursework evaluated for potential transfer.